Employee Net Promoter Score (eNPS)

 What is an Employee Net Promoter Score (eNPS) ?

-Employee Net Promoter Score (ePNS) is a metric that indicates if your employees would recommend working at your organization to a friend.
-Initially, eNPS was used to measure customer satisfaction, but in more recent years, the metric has been adopted internally by employers to gather the same information from employees.
+Employee Net Promoter Score (ePNS) is a metric created by Fred Reichheld, a partner at Bain & Company, that indicates if your employees would recommend working at your organization to a friend.
+Initially, eNPS was used to measure customer satisfaction and the overall customer experience, but in more recent years, the metric has been adopted internally by employers to gather the same information from employees to measure employee satisfaction and employee loyalty.

-eNPS responses can be tabulated by asking a simple question: How likely is it that you would recommend working at our company to a friend?
+eNPS responses can be tabulated by asking a single eNPS question: How likely is it that you would recommend working at our company to a friend?

 Generally, responses are recorded on a scale from 1–10, with a score of 1 being considered a detractor and a score of 10 being considered a promoter.